jgtierney/dl-organize/STATUS.md

 ## 💡 Quick Notes

-- ✅ Stage 1 is ready for real-world use
+- ✅ Stages 1-2 are ready for real-world use
 - ✅ All code committed and pushed to GitHub
-- ✅ Comprehensive documentation in place
+- ✅ Comprehensive documentation in place (2,500+ lines)
 - ✅ Test suite working perfectly
+- ✅ Stage 3 requirements complete (v2.0 - video-focused deduplication)
-- ⏳ Stage 2 specifications complete, ready for implementation
+- ⏳ Stage 3 ready for implementation (7-8 week estimate)

 ---